AndrewIjano/five-minute-server/README.md

-# Running server in 5 minutes
+# Running server in 5 minutes :zap:

 ## Create the project 💥